-- Who most regularly takes the pet to veterinarian, trainer or to other appointments?
+- Who most regularly takes the pet to the veterinarian, trainer, or to other appointments?

 - Has one party ever harmed the pet?

-- Has one party every been cruel to the pet?
+- Has one party ever been cruel to the pet?

 A judge may order that the pet be cared for by one party in the divorce, then grant sole or joint custody to the other party.
 Whether you receive custody will depend on your ability to demonstrate that you are a more involved and caring custodian to the animal.